 In this graphics benchmark, we’re seeing numbers that are more inline with what end-users may be seeing in modern games.
 With an increased emphasis on pixel shading, Basemark X exhibits a performance increase that seems more natural with the evolution of the hardware platform.

 GeekBench 2 tends to focus on synthetic floating point calculation performance rather than multi-core scalability.
 This is a good measure for general computing and generating accurate physics in games.
-Try it on your device.

 This benchmark would probably best describe the clock change between the 1.7GHz and 1.9GHz versions of the snapdragon chip. there’s no surprise here — with almost everything else being equal, the higher clock wins.